 So, what’s the secret sauce?

 Josh and his BAMF team cared about us.
-They were creating an interesting

-    content, solving our problems, detailed guides with videos about how to get

-    things done and they gave us their full support.
+They were creating interesting content, solving our problems, detailed guides with videos about how to get things done, and they gave us their full support.

 It’s remarkably simple!

 Be the most loyal and reliable „friend“ to your potential customers.
 Show them with material evidence that you are better than your competitors.